yatesco/seafile-docs/deploy/common_problems_for_setting_up_server.md

 1. Run installation script as non-root user
 2. Copy /media folder to var/www/ and edit the Alias location in /etc/apache2/sites-enabled/000-default

-#### "Error when calling the metaclass bases" during Seafile initialization

-Seafile uses Django 1.5, which requires Python 2.6.5+.
-Make sure your Python version >= 2.6.5.